berkeucar/GE101-An-Android-Application-for-Bilkent-Newcomers/group/Arda_Onal_log.md

 ### ~ 29/04/2020 ~
 Today I looked at searching in google maps using our own address array and discussed with Efe.

+### ~ 01/05/2020 ~
+Today we worked on the main screen buttons.
+We built them and added menus to them.
 ****